-The REIT's segments include three classifications of investment properties - Retail, Office and Commercial Mixed Use.
+The REIT's segments include four classifications of investment properties - Retail, Office, Commercial Mixed Use and Industrial.
 All of the REIT's activities are located in one geographical segment - Canada.
 The accounting policies followed for each segment are the same as disclosed in the REIT's consolidated financial statements.
-Operating performance is evaluated by the REIT's management primarily based on net operating income (NOI), which is defined as property revenue less property operating expenses.
+Operating performance is evaluated by the REIT's management primarily based on NOI, which is defined as property revenue less property operating expenses.
 General and administrative expenses, depreciation and amortization, interest and financing costs are not allocated to operating segments.
-Segment assets include investment properties; segment liabilities include mortgages attributable to specific segments, but excludes the REIT's term loan, note payable, credit facility and their respective unamortized financing costs.
+Segment assets include investment properties; segment liabilities include mortgages attributable to specific segments, but excludes the REIT's term loan, credit facility and their respective unamortized financing costs.
 Other assets and liabilities are not attributed to operating segments.